yongqianme/yongqianme.github.io/_pages/about.md

 SUMMARY
 ====

-I’m an engineer,entrepreneur and product leader with over a decade of experience in robotics, IoT, and SaaS.
-My journey has taken me from founding startups in the U.S. and China to leading cross-functional teams that bring innovative solutions to market.
-At OmniEdge and my EdgeComputing IoT startup, I’ve built and scaled products that integrate physical devices with cloud-based AI, achieving significant growth and market impact.
-My passion lies in transforming complex technical challenges into market-ready solutions, and I thrive on collaborating with diverse teams to make that happen.
+AI & Robotics Product Leader with 20+ years driving global, cross-functional teams to build, launch and scale deep-tech solutions.
+Founded and led two SaaS/IoT startups to exits, grew user bases to 10,000+, and delivered $1–5M+ consulting engagements.
+Now eager to join a high-growth product or innovation team as an operator, combining hands-on technical expertise with strategic GTM execution.

 PROFESSIONAL EXPERIENCE
 ====
+## Director of Products
+## Steath Startups
+- Turning requirement into a real product(0-1)

+## Head of Product (Founder & CEO)
-## OmniEdge Inc, Austin, US, September 2021 to now, FOUNDER & CEO, CPO
+## OmniEdge Inc, Austin, US, September 2021 to April 2025

 **Strategic Innovation & Global Consulting:**